What is an Issuer Identification Number?

 For institutions based within the UK for cards designed for international acceptance.

-To apply for a UK International IIN, please download and read the following application pack:
+To apply for a UK International IIN, please read the following important documents and download and complete the application form.
+Please return the completed application here:

 Overseas International IIN